 Monday Swimwear is of decent quality.
-It’s not outstanding but definitely isn’t bad, either.
+It’s not outstanding, but it definitely isn’t bad, either.
 The brand has average quality for the price point.

 Monday Swimwear is based in Los Angeles, California.

-Monday Swimwear uses environmentally-friendly, sustainable fabrics.
+Monday Swimwear uses environmentally friendly, sustainable fabrics.
 Swimsuits are typically made of recycled material.
-The brand does not speak to if its shipping and manufacturing process is sustainable but offers options for customers to neutralize their order’s carbon footprint.
+The brand does not speak to whether its shipping and manufacturing process is sustainable but offers options for customers to neutralize their order’s carbon footprint.
 For those looking to minimize their order’s environmental impact, Monday Swimwear offers the option to carbon offset your order for a fee of $1.80.

 Monday Swimwear goes on sale around major holidays, typically for 20% off.
 The brand also maintains a very small number of sale products on its website.
 You can also click here to take $15 off your order over $60.
 For deeper discounts, try Otrium.
 Otrium has been known to stock Monday Swimwear on sale for as low as $13 apiece.